MODIFIED CLIENT LETTER

 THE IMPORTANCE OF SCHEDULED INTERACTION

 Older people in particular need calls (previously visits or events) booked in their diary.
 It makes them feel significantly more relaxed and they are able to enjoy the non-contact days so much more.
 This is really true.
-Given that social contact is effectively suspended, actually make a point of scheduling (regular if possible) calls in advance – even if you end up having more frequent, shorter ones – means that people can relax in the knowledge that there is some interaction to count on.
+Given that social contact is effectively suspended, actually make a point of scheduling (regular if possible) calls in advance.
+Even if you end up having more frequent, shorter calls, it means that people can relax in the knowledge that there is some interaction to count on and look forward to.

 CARDS AND GIFTS

 Cards: May I recommend Moonpig.com to buy and post cards without the need to go to a shop, have the stamp or post the card?
 They sell gifts too.
 I recommend using it on Google Chrome browser so you don’t lose your creative work!